The Ultimate In Birding Tours

 Even more enjoyable and indeed relaxing will be our exploration of the peaceful, beautiful and largely undeveloped islands of Taveuni and Kadavu.
 Here we will be looking for yet more endemics, including the outrageously-coloured Orange Fruit Dove, Maroon (or Red) Shining Parrot, Azure-crested Flycatcher and the puzzling but exquisite Taveuni Silktail on Taveuni and Whistling (or Velvet) Fruit Dove, Crimson Shining Parrot, Kadavu Fantail and Kadavu Honeyeater on Kadavu.
 It will be hard to drag ourselves away from such a paradise!

-During an optional extension before the New Caledonia and Fiji, we will travel to Vanuatu, a chain of 83 volcanic islands which were originally named the New Hebrides by James Cook in 1774.
+During an optional extension before our New Caledonia, Fiji & Samoa main tour, we will travel to Vanuatu, a chain of 83 volcanic islands which were originally named the New Hebrides by James Cook in 1774.
 It was here on these idyllic islands that James A. Michener was inspired to write Tales of the South Pacific, the magical Bali Hai of his imagination.

 We shall explore the island of Espiritu Santo (often just referred to as Santo), which harbours all ten of Vanuatu’s endemics.
 We should see five of these, including Vanuatu (or New Hebrides) Megapode, Tanna Fruit Dove, Vanuatu (or Chestnut-bellied) Kingfisher, the attractive Buff-bellied Monarch and Vanuatu White-eye.
 (With the exception of the very rare Royal Parrotfinch, the others only occur in the mountainous interior which requires strenuous trekking and very basic camping to explore.)